top of page

 "Overcoming Barriers"

-Local View from 4'2, Lake County Press, February 6, 2026 “Be kind, everyone you meet is fighting a hard battle.”
+Local View from 4'2, Lake County Press, March 6, 2026 “Be kind, everyone you meet is fighting a hard battle.”
 Let’s be real, raw and vulnerable.
 This past week I lost my composure in a community leadership space.
 My mind, heart, and spirit had just finally had enough.
 So in this safe space of a Zoom meeting with leaders I have worked with for years and some for only months, I ugly cried in response to the topic of accessible events.
-Leading up to this conversation I had a
+Leading up to this conversation I had a hor

 bensonjulie2